cywang117/dnd/Social-Contract.md

 No evil characters in this campaign!

 ## Attendance
 We're busy adults and there will inevitably be a scheduling conflict.
-If you're going to miss or be late to a session, please let the DM & party know via group chat.
+If you're going to miss or be late to a session, please let the DM & party know via group chat or at least by declining the Google calendar event.
 1 day+ in advance is ideal, but it's understandable if the notice is shorter -- things happen.

 In your absence, please determine who will be playing the character (DM or another player).
 The character will receive half XP from encounters.